Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 ARCA is partnered with a rapidly scaling, world class motion simulation business seeking to expand its research and development engineering teams.

-We are looking to speak with experienced and enthusiastic Technicians who will be helping to deliver mechanical sub assemblies and full machine assemblies to a high standard.
+We are looking to speak with experienced and enthusiastic Technicians who will be helping to deliver mechanical sub assembles and full machine assemblies to a high standard.
 Having a good eye for detail and an appreciation of quality control will be crucial aspects of the position.

 There are three brand new positions available.